ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <br>

 ### 3. Add and style icon
+In this step, we will enhance Token's visual appearance by showing an icon.
 The Token needs a "X" icon, that later the user will click to remove it.
-UI5 Web Components provide a large collection of icons SVGs and you are going to need the `decline` icon, which is part of the `@ui5/webcomponents-icons` package and the `Icon(<ui5-icon>)` web component from `@ui5/webcomponents` to display it.
+UI5 Web Components provide a large collection of icons SVGs.
+And, we are going to need the `decline` icon, which is part of the `@ui5/webcomponents-icons` package and the `Icon(<ui5-icon>)` web component from the `@ui5/webcomponents` package.
+We have to install these packages before using the icon.

 - Add the **`dependencies`** - run the following in your project's root.